cloudmesh/cloudmesh-flow/project-code/cloudmesh-flow/README.md

 ## Refernces

-* THis work is influenced by <https://github.com/cloudmesh/workflow>
+* This work is influenced by <https://github.com/cloudmesh/workflow>